ekinbarut/go-samplewebapi/README.md

 # go-samplewebapi

-Simple Web API with CRUD functions that do the operations on a Json file.
-Will improve later on with sql connection.
+Simple Web API with CRUD functions.

+Work in progress
+Started off with crud operations on a json file, implemented a MongoDB version. any relational - db is next.